oracle/pgql-lang/pre-pages/pgql-2.0-spec.md

  - Oracle's in-memory analytics engine PGX has the API `PgxGraph.queryPgql("SELECT ...")` such that the default graph corresponds to `PgxGraph.getName()` such that `ON` clauses can be omitted from queries.
  - Oracle's PGQL-on-RDBMS provides the API `PgqlConnection.setGraph("myGraph")` for setting the default graph such that the `ON` clauses can be omitted from queries.

+Note: graph names has to be explicitly provided for the GRAPH_TABLE operator.
 If a default graph is provided then the `ON` clause can be omitted:

 ```sql